Spur, Texas

 Spur is a city in Dickens County, Texas, United States.
 The population was 863 at the 2020 census, down from 1,318 at the 2010 census.
 A city council resolution passed in July 2014 proclaimed Spur the "nation's first tiny house-friendly town."

 History

 Spur began after E. P. Swenson and associates purchased Spur Ranch in 1907 and subdivided land for settlers.
-The Burlington Railroad then built a railway northwest from Stamford to the future site of Spur.